Electric vehicles take to the road!

 The brand new fleet has replaced our current diesel pool cars and vans.
-The electric vehicles will be used to answer distress calls from our customers.
+NOC’s electric vehicles will be used to answer distress calls from our customers.

-The new vehicles have cost £96,000, and have been funded by a central Government grant and funding from Nottingham City Council.
-The council has also provided funding for the installation of electric vehicle charge points at the Nottingham on Call offices in Bilborough, Nottingham.
+These new electric vehicles have cost £96,000, and have been funded by a central Government grant and funding from Nottingham City Council.
+The council has also given funding for the installation of electric vehicle charge points at the Nottingham on Call offices in Bilborough.

-There are no CO2 emissions from the electric vehicles, and the cost to charge them is just 14p per kWh.
+There are no CO2 emissions from these vehicles, and the cost to charge them is just 14p per kWh.

-Nick Murphy, Chief Executive of Nottingham City Homes, said, “We will be keeping an eye on how electric vehicle technology progresses, and seeking to embrace any further funding opportunities.
-We fully support Nottingham City Council’s ambition to be carbon neutral by 2028, and we will continue to work with the Council to realise that ambition.”
+Nick Murphy, Chief Executive of Nottingham City Homes, said, “We will be keeping an eye on how electric vehicle technology gets on.
+At Nottingham On Call and Nottingham City Homes we are seeking to embrace any further funding opportunities.
+We fully support Nottingham City Council’s ambition to be carbon neutral by 2028.
+We’ll continue to work with the Council to realise this ambition.”

 For more information on our personal care alarm and monitoring service, click here.